vskvj3/Geomys/README.md

   - **Persistence layer** writes changes to disk for durability.

 - **Networking (`internal/network`)**
   - Exposes a gRPC API for cluster communication.

-For more detailed design overview, see [this](docs/Design.md)
+For a more detailed design overview, see [this](docs/Design.md).

 ---